kaw393939/williams_framework/docs/testing-guide.md

 **We do NOT use mocks for integration tests.**
 We use real instances of services to ensure the system works in production conditions.

+## Coverage Expectations

+- Continuous Integration enforces **90% global coverage** via `pytest --cov=app`.
+- When iterating locally on a subset of tests, append `--no-cov` to skip the global gate.
+- Before committing or opening a PR, run the full suite with:

+    ```bash
+    poetry run pytest
+    ```

+    This command exercises unit + integration suites and refreshes the HTML coverage report under `htmlcov/`.

+- Segmented CI lanes can be reproduced locally:

+    ```bash
+    poetry run pytest -m "unit and not slow"
+    poetry run pytest -m "integration and not slow"
+    poetry run pytest -m "ui and not slow"
+    ```

+    Tests inherit their marker automatically from the top-level folder (`tests/unit`, `tests/integration`, `tests/presentation`/`tests/ui`, etc.), so you rarely need to tag them manually.

 ## Test Pyramid

 ```